lenushealth/docs/api/core_resources.md

 man="Apple";mod="iPhone";hwv="iPhone9,4";swv="10.3.3"
 ```

 By convention, each name is three characters long, each value is double-quoted.
-If double-quotes in a value should be escaped thus `\"`.
+Double-quotes within a value should be escaped thus `\"`.

 | Conventional Name | Description |
 |-------------------|-------------|